Mayer leads Illinois against No. 5 Purdue after 24-point showing

 Illinois Fighting Illini (20-10, 11-8 Big Ten) at Purdue Boilermakers (25-5, 14-5 Big Ten)

+The Fighting Illini are 11-8 in conference matchups.
+Illinois has a 0-2 record in games decided by less than 4 points.

-The Boilermakers and Fighting Illini square off Sunday for the first time in conference play this season.
+The Boilermakers and Fighting Illini meet Sunday for the first time in conference play this season.

-TOP PERFORMERS: Fletcher Loyer averages 1.8 made 3-pointers per game for the Boilermakers, scoring 11.9 points while shooting 33.5% from beyond the arc.
-Zach Edey is averaging 22.1 points, 13.1 rebounds and 2.3 blocks over the past 10 games for Purdue.
+TOP PERFORMERS: Edey is scoring 22.1 points per game and averaging 13.1 rebounds for the Boilermakers.
+Fletcher Loyer is averaging 11.3 points and 1.8 rebounds over the last 10 games for Purdue.

-Coleman Hawkins is averaging 9.8 points and 6.5 rebounds for the Fighting Illini.
-Mayer is averaging 2.6 made 3-pointers over the last 10 games for Illinois.
+Terrence Shannon Jr. is averaging 17.2 points for the Fighting Illini.
+Mayer is averaging 15.4 points, six rebounds and 1.8 blocks over the past 10 games for Illinois.

 LAST 10 GAMES: Boilermakers: 6-4, averaging 72.1 points, 35.4 rebounds, 15.1 assists, 4.6 steals and 3.1 blocks per game while shooting 47.6% from the field.
 Their opponents have averaged 67.0 points per game.